Final Exam Study Guide

 How to practice shell scripting for your final exam.

 Challenge yourself to write these scripts.
 Try to do them on your own simply using your notes and the presentation.
-Everytime you find yourself lost, take notes of the problem and the solution so that you can have it for reference.
+Every time you find yourself lost, take notes of the problem and the solution so that you can have it for reference.

 Script 1: Using Echo and environment variables